Rain Thursday, Scattered Rain and Snow Friday

-The clouds will thicken Thursday morning and the NBC Connecticut meteorologists are tracking scattered rain and snow that are likely Friday.
+The clouds thickened Thursday morning and the NBC Connecticut meteorologists are tracking rain Thursday and scattered rain and snow that are likely Friday.

-Rain will develop midday Thursday, between 11 a.m. and 2 p.m., from west to east.

 Get Connecticut local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC Connecticut newsletters.